17 Apr Why Stomach Acid Is Good For You?

 6. Taking a betaine HCL supplement can be a lifesaver for you.
 And note that many people do not have to take this supplement for life.
 As your stomach acid becomes sufficient you may notice a slight warming sensation using this supplement.
 That is a notice from your gut that your stomach acid is becoming adequate and use of the supplement may no longer be necessary.

 7. Eat a high-quality organic diet.
-This will bring nutrition and balance back into your body.
+This will bring nutrition and balance back into your body minus the toxins that are so common in conventionally grown and processed food.

 A Final Word On Stomach Acid

 Stomach acid isn’t there to punish you for consuming a large meal.
-Acid is in your stomach because it’s supposed to be there.
+Acid is your friend.
 To ponder the reality of how our stomach actually holds this acid is rather miraculous and a topic for another day!
-Just remember, highly acidic stomach acid is necessary and required for proper wellness.
+Just remember, highly acidic stomach acid is necessary and required for proper digestion.

 Sources for Article: